Joe Arridy: Other death row inmates

+Arridy family

+Arridy's mother Mary moved to live with her brothers in Toledo, Ohio in 1947, adopting the surname "Areddy" after her brothers' spelling of the name, where she died at Cardinal Nursing Home on September 20, 1960, aged 75, and was buried at Calvary Cemetery.
+His father Henry is buried in an unmarked grave in Pueblo's Roselawn Cemetery.
+His brother George was forcibly remanded to the State Home and Training School For Mental Defectives, the same institution Joe Arridy was held in, due to his own mental limitations.
+Despite numerous written pleas and a clean record with noted good behavior, George was never paroled due to concerns that his release might attract negative press attention, given the infamy of his brother.
+The 1940 census lists George as "single inmate" in the household of Myrtle E. Conner in Fruitvale, Colorado.
+He was last listed in the 1950 census, still in Mesa County, as "married patient" in the household of Emma Amy Ackerman.
+George's date and place of death are unknown.
+His sister Amelia married U.S. Army soldier John E. Gannon in 1945, with whom she had two children; daughter Carolyn died in infancy.
+The couple moved to Memphis, Tennessee, where Amelia died on May 25, 2012, aged 88, and was buried with her husband in Memphis National Cemetery.

 2011 posthumous pardon

 Arridy's case is one of a number that received new attention in the face of research into ensuring just interrogations and confessions.
-In addition, the US Supreme Court ruled that it was unconstitutional to apply the death penalty to convicted persons who are mentally disabled.
+In addition, the US Supreme Court ruled that capital punishment was unconstitutional for convicted people who are mentally disabled.
 A group of supporters formed the non-profit Friends of Joe Arridy and worked to bring new recognition to the injustice of his case, in addition to commissioning a tombstone for his grave in 2007.

 Attorney David A. Martinez became involved and relied on Robert Perske's book about Arridy's case, as well as other materials compiled by the Friends, and his own research, to prepare a 400-page petition for pardon from Governor Bill Ritter, a former district attorney in Denver.
 Based on the evidence and other reviews, Ritter gave Arridy a full and unconditional pardon in 2011, saying "Pardoning Joe Arridy cannot undo this tragic event in Colorado history, it is in the interests of justice and simple decency, however, to restore his good name."

 Legacy

-In June 2007 about 50 supporters of Arridy gathered for the dedication of a tombstone they had commissioned for his grave at Woodpecker Hill in Cañon City's Greenwood Cemetery near the state prison.
+In June 2007, about 50 supporters of Arridy gathered for the dedication of a tombstone they had commissioned for his grave at Woodpecker Hill in Cañon City's Greenwood Cemetery near the state prison.